-Review of import conditions for brassicaceous crop seeds for sowing into Australia
+A review of import conditions for brassicaceous crop seeds for sowing

-Most vegetable seeds are imported from all sources under our standard import conditions for seeds for sowing.
-Recent changes to the risk profile of brassicaceous crop seeds have prompted us to review the existing import conditions to ensure they adequately address biosecurity risks.
+Most vegetable seeds are currently imported under our standard import conditions for seeds for sowing.
+Recent changes to the risk profile of brassicaceous crop seed have prompted us to review the existing import conditions to ensure they adequately address biosecurity risks.

 We will conduct the review in three key steps:

-- Release the final review in 2018 following consideration of stakeholder submissions.
+- Release the final review before the end of 2018, following consideration of stakeholder comments.

 Make a submission

-We invite you to submit written comments on the draft report during the 60 calendar day consultation period.
+We invite you to submit written comments on the draft review during the 60 calendar day consultation period.
 Your feedback will be considered when we finalise the review.

 Have your say